Taine Tuaupiki

 Taine Tuaupiki (/taʊpɪki/) (born 31 August 1999) is a New Zealand rugby league footballer who plays as a or er for the New Zealand Warriors in the National Rugby League (NRL).

 Background

 Tuaupiki was born in Manly, New South Wales, Australia.
-He grew up in Taharoa on the southern side of Kawhia Harbour.
+He grew up in Ngaruawahia but is from Taharoa on the southern side of Kawhia Harbour.

 Tuaupiki is related to fellow New Zealand Warriors player, Te Maire Martin.

 Playing career

 Early career

 Tuaupiki was educated at Coombabah State High School, where he played in the 2016 NRL Schoolboys Cup Queensland final against Keebra Park State High School, and played junior rugby league for the Burleigh Bears, progressing through to the Hastings Deering Colts competition in 2019.
 Following an impressive season for Burleigh in the 2022 Queensland Cup season, Tuaupiki won the Petero Civoniceva Medal as the competition's best and fairest while also being named the rookie of the year, earning a NRL development contract with the New Zealand Warriors.
 Tuaupiki also won Burleigh's player of the year award to cap off his time at the Queensland Cup club.